 How Do I Add a Fillable Form to My Website?

-You can embed a form on your website by using the WPForms plugin, which is the easiest and fastest way.
+You can embed a form on your website by using a form plugin like WPForms, which is the easiest and fastest way.

 Normally, you would need to use an embed code snippet to add a form to your website.
 For example, if you wanted to embed Google forms on your site, you would need a bit of html code called an iframe to add the form to your site.
 Then you would need to use CSS to style the form and make it look the way you wanted.

 With WPForms, adding a form to your WordPress site is much easier.
-It has 3 different methods for embedding a fillable form on your website without the need for extensive code snippets.
-We’ll walk you through those embed options in this post.
+It has 3 different methods for embedding forms on your website without the need for extensive code snippets.

 How to Embed a Form on Your WordPress Website

-We’re going to show you 3 different ways to easily publish a form in WordPress.
+We’re going to show you how to add a form to a website 3 different ways so you can easily publish a fillable form in WordPress.

 In This Article